KTH/camel-alma/README.md

 model from the XSDs provided by ExLibris for the API interface.
 The library is packaged as an OSGi bundle.

+The model is used to consistently marshal/unmarshal Alma objects to/from XML and JSON with libraries such as Jackson.

 ### alma-component Camel component

 Exposes the functionality of the REST interface as a Camel component to